metacpan/metacpan-cpan-extracted/distros/D/Devel-Deanonymize/Readme.md

 # Devel::Deanonymize

-A small tool to make anonymous subs visible to Devel::Coverage (and possibly similar Modules)
+A small tool to make anonymous subs visible to Devel::Coverage (and possibly similar Modules).
+Code is based on https://github.com/pjcj/Devel--Cover/issues/51#issuecomment-17222928

 ## Synopsys